 A brief history of IOB

 IOB is the result of the merger of two previously existing smaller development institutes, the College for Developing Countries and the Centre for Development Studies.
 This bipolar origin can be understood in light of the history of the University of Antwerp.
 In 1965, in the framework of legislation on ‘university expansion’, two higher institutes of commercial sciences created in 1852, one public, the other run by the Jesuits, were given university status.
-The fact that RUCA (Rijksuniversitair Centrum Antwerpen) and UFSIA (Universitaire Faculteiten Sint Ignatius Antwerpen) were created side by side rather than as one university must be seen in the Belgian ‘pillarised’ context of the day, with ideological brick walls separating lay and catholic communities.
+The fact that RUCA (Rijksuniversitair Centrum Antwerpen) and UFSIA (Universitaire Faculteiten Sint Ignatius Antwerpen) were established side by side rather than as a single university must be understood within the context of Belgium’s pillarised society at the time, where ideological walls separated secular and Catholic communities.

 After some years of slumber, the College started offering postgraduate courses in Public Finance and Economic Planning in 1972.
 It concentrated on these teaching programmes and had a very limited research output until the early 1990s, when it realised it had to change course if it was to survive in the longer term.
 The College was overhauled, hired new staff engaged in research, and developed Master programmes in Public Administration and Development.
 Outside of the regular funding of RUCA, the College received a core grant from the Ministry of Education that ensured its survival.